mhaythornthwaite/Freshwater_Fish_Prediction/README.md

 ### Multilayer Perceptron

 To begin with the most basic approach was taken, training a simple multilayer perceptron.
 Images were resampled to 32 * 32 with a single black-white channel, before being vectorised ready for input into the model.
 A small image size was chosen in an attempt to reduce the number of trainable parameters.
-Identifying fish species with the human eye was difficult, but not impossible, in most cases a reasonable guess could be made.
+Identifying fish species with the human eye at this resolution is difficult, but not impossible, in most cases a reasonable guess could be made.

 The final model comprised of three fully connected hidden layers, all with a relu activation function except the output layer which has a softmax activation.
 Training was completed in batch sizes of 32, using <a href="https://keras.io/api/losses/probabilistic_losses/#categoricalcrossentropy-class" target="_blank"> categorical crossentropy</a> and an <a href="https://keras.io/api/optimizers/adam/" target="_blank"> adam</a> optimiser.